MidoSasuke1/Linie-Super-Fast-Voice-Chatbot-/README.md

 ---

-## 🛠️ Installation Guide : Do it in order to avoid errors
+## 🛠️ Installation Guide : Do it in order to avoid errors and USE POWERSHELL

 ### 🔹 1.
-Create the Conda Environment
+Create the Conda Environment ( Use Powershell)

 ```bash
 conda create -n chatbot python=3.10 --yes